 You will need to include the following information:

-- Your name and the driver’s name (can be the same person)
+- Your name and phone number and the driver’s name and phone number (can be the same person)

 - Time (leaving campus and returning to campus—please account for travel time)